frederic-perez/AmE-dictionary/data/dictionary.md

 __good egg__ _A heel who learns how to be a good egg._
 __good for you__
 __good going__ _idiom_ An informal expression of praise for having done something well.
 (It can also be used sarcastically to mean the opposite.)
+__good gracious__ _idiom_ A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation.
 __good job__ _idiom_ An informal expression of praise for having done something well.
 (It can also be used sarcastically to mean the opposite.)
 __good omen__ _idiom_ A sign, either real or imagined, of good fortune or a propitious outcome.
 __good Samaritan__